 Please get in touch with our Director of Postgraduate Research (Steve Ashby) or your potential supervisor if you wish to discuss these funding opportunities.

-The department often holds funded PhD studentships tied to particular projects or research or training networks.
-These opportunities will appear here as they become available.
+The Department often hold funded PhD studentships tied to particular projects or research or training networks.
+These opportunities will appear here as they become available:

 There are no scholarships or funding opportunities to show here right now.
 You may still be able to find a funding option that you are eligible for on our undergraduate funding or postgraduate funding pages.